Residence permit for other studies

 The residence permit card will be produced at the time the decision is made, but no earlier than three months before the residence permit becomes valid.
 We cannot speed up the production or delivery of the card.

-You can receive a residence permit for the time your studies require, but usually for a maximum total of one year’s time.
+You can receive a residence permit for the time your studies require, but usually for one year at a time.
 Residence permits can never be granted for longer than the validity of your passport.

 If the Migration Agency refuses your application, you can appeal the decision within three weeks from the date when you were informed of the decision.
 Your decision contains information about how to do so.